Project Leader: Em.O.Univ.Prof. Manfred Deistler

 Alumni: Andreas Wolf, Johanna Bertl

 The project is financed by Bank-Austria Unicredit group.
 The objective is the forecast of economic input-data to control a scoring software, which evaluates real estate credits within the framework of Basel II.
 The project consists of an econometric analysis for the evaluation and forecast of commerce estate data in the CEE-countries Slovakia, Czech Republik and Hungary, with Austria as reference case, together with expertises for the development of a scoring-software.
-The scientific challenge is to set up time-series models for the relatively short-term data horizons of the CEE-data, and to determine the bandwith of the forecasts to control the scoring in a probabilistic sense.
+The scientific challenge is to set up time-series models for the relatively short-term data horizons of the CEE-data, and to determine the bandwidth of the forecasts to control the scoring in a probabilistic sense.
 The project draws from the analytic background of Real Option theory approaches and from various stochastic models used to forecast financial data.